JohnBinford/AppleWood-Pointe/Collateral/accessories.md

-### Examples of items that are not big power tools
+### Examples of items that are not big power tools - No Acceptance or rejection implied - Just Suggestions!

 <table>
   <tr>